 The Road Safety Fund was created in 2011 to support the implementation of the Global Plan for the Decade of Action for Road Safety 2011–2020.
 It directs small grants from a range of donors to governments and nongovernmental organizations to support road traffic injury prevention programmes in countries and communities.

-The Bloomberg Philanthropies supported Road Safety Grants Programme, managed by the Global Road Safety Partnership, was created in 2012 to support nongovernmental organizations in Brazil, Cambodia, China, India, Kenya, Mexico, Russian Federation, Turkey and Viet Nam to advocate for road safety policy changes and actions to reduce deaths and injuries as a result of road traffic crashes.
+The Road Safety Grants Programme, supported by Bloomberg Philanthropies and managed by the Global Road Safety Partnership, was created in 2012 to support NGOs in a number of countries to advocate for road safety policy changes and actions to reduce deaths and injuries as a result of road traffic crashes.